shiva233/Project-Hermes/README.md

 |                                     |                              |              |                                   Total CAD |     $201.01 |
 |                                     |                              |              |                                   Total USD |     $146.74 |

-(that's cheaper than a Switch Lite :O)
+Note: the pisugar was cheaper on amazon than aliexpress (that's cheaper than a Switch Lite :O)